 5. Conservation

 The Black Woodpecker is widely distributed and is able to successfully breed in most areas where extensive woodland is still present.
-When large parts of Europe and Asia were deforested its population declined and it’s still struggling in some areas such as the Pyrenees, but with the restoration of wide forested areas the number of Black Woodpecker have increased in many part of Europe.
+When large parts of Europe and Asia were deforested its population declined and it’s still struggling in some areas such as the Pyrenees, but with the restoration of wide forested areas the number of Black Woodpecker have increased in many parts of Europe.

 Other than the Pine Marten, which feed on their eggs and chicks (and sometimes even steals the Black Woodpecker’s nest); there’s just a few other natural predators such as the Western Jackdaws, which is attracted as well by the woodpecker’s nest and often occupies it, sometimes larger bird of prey that can hunt forested areas may prey on Black Woodpeckers, such as the Ural Owls, the Eurasian eagle-owls, Northern Goshawks and Golden Eagles.